-The CEO and Head Teacher in each school is responsible for:
+The Head Teacher will be responsible for:

-- Acknowledging, mitigating and preventing risks which endanger the safety of pupils, staff and visitors. - Ensuring risk-taking does not conflict with the school's Health and Safety Policy. - Communicating with the school's site manager to ensure the site is safe to attend in the event of adverse weather.
+- Ensuring the effective and consistent implementation of the trust's approach to risk management in their academy. - Reporting to the board of trustees and audit, risk and remuneration committee, as required. - Acknowledging, mitigating and preventing risks which endanger the safety of pupils, staff and visitors. - Ensuring risk-taking does not conflict with the trust's Health and Safety Policy. - Communicating with the site manager/staff to ensure the site is safe to attend in the event of adverse weather.

-The DPO is responsible for:
+The COM will be responsible for: